-- The angle of terrain is too steep for my comfort level to ascend or descend in any other fashion
+- Or, the angle of terrain is too steep for my comfort level to ascend or descend in any other fashion.

-- The hill’s angle that I’m trying to negotiate features natural obstacles that I must navigate around
+- Sometimes the hill’s angle that I’m trying to negotiate features natural obstacles that I must navigate around.

 To effectively side-step up or down the hill, literally step to the side while keeping your skis perpendicular to the hill and maintaining a 90 degree platform angle.